 Internal Family Systems (IFS) is a therapy approach that recognizes and respects the complexity of each person’s inner world.
 By listening deeply to all parts of self, we can have greater ease in our lives, greater compassion for ourselves, and less distress and reactivity.

 Mindfulness-based therapy approaches help people become more aware of the present moment, including their feelings, thoughts, and reactions.
 Practices include meditation and a wide range of practices that invite people to slow down, develop greater calm and curiosity, and learn to pause before reacting.
-Practitioners Elizabeth Campbell Children express themselves in much different ways than […]
+Acceptance and Commitment Therapy (ACT) is one mindfulness–based approach that incorporates […]

 Play Therapy is increasingly the recognized method of working with children and adolescents.
 Play is natural for children who are able to more readily engage in this type of therapy than traditional talk therapy, because play is the language children use to communicate.
 A trained play therapist understands the metaphors used in the child’s play to […]